 Post-publication peer-review platforms

-We currently track the English language version of Wikipedia for citations to published research, with new mentions or edits being identified automatically.
+We currently track the 12 different language versions of Wikipedia for citations to published research, with new mentions or edits being identified automatically.

 Open Syllabus Project